BrendaMichelle/js-practice-project-ideas/README.md

 Create an application using as many different event interactions as possible.
 If you're not able to think of a project idea, see the list below for inspiration.
 Here's a list of possible events: https://www.w3schools.com/jsref/dom_obj_event.asp

 The purpose of this exercise is to practice DOM manipulation and event handling.
-Styling and HTML should only be added programatically (using Javascript).
+Styling should only be added programatically (using Javascript) and most (if not all) of your HTML should also be added programatically.
 Don't worry if your project is not visually appealing - that's not the point of this 😄

 - Recreate a version of this [example project](https://will-bush.github.io/event-listener-fun/).
 - Create a calculator where a number on the pinpad changes its color whenever it's clicked on